 *Significantly different than participants with incomes less than 80% AMI at the 90% confidence level.

+The Massachusetts PAs launched a targeted moderate-income offer through the Home Energy Services (HES) program in 2016.
+This offer provides enhanced incentives to HES customers with incomes between 61% and 80% SMI.
+Participation was initially limited due to challenges identifying qualifying households.
+Program administrators attempt to determine eligibility for the moderate-income offering when a customer signs up for the assessment.
+Energy specialists were also trained to promote the moderate income offering while on site for an assessment.

 Demographics of survey respondents suggest HES/HES-IE participants skew more highly educated and younger.
 Program participants are more highly educated than the general population (Figure 18).
-Survey respondents were statistically significantly more likely to have a bachelor’s degree or higher (65%) compared to census estimates (51%).
-As educational attainment could be used as a proxy for income, this finding suggests that program participants may also be wealthier, on average.
+HES and HES-IE survey respondents were statistically significantly more likely to have a bachelor’s degree or higher (65%) compared to census estimates (51%).
+As educational attainment is correlated with higher earnings, this finding suggests that program participants may also be wealthier or have higher earning potential, on average.

 Figure 18: Highest Educational Attainment of Owner-Occupied Households